Serenity-Energy/Utility/client/README.md

 Generator is commercial member running solar/wind farm and producing renewable energy only.
 For such a members DEMAND will be always active, solar produced energy will be exported to the grid.

-Smart Contract creates ERGON tokens and updates generator’s wallet.
+Smart Contract creates ERGON token and updates generator’s wallet.